cds-snc/gcds-docs/src/en/components/stepper/use-case.md

 <article class="bg-full-width bg-dark text-light pt-500 pb-400 my-500">
   <h2 class="mt-0 mb-400">Related components</h2>

-  <a href="/en/coming-soon" class="link-light">Pagination</a> when a user needs to navigate a range of pages that are not part of a multi-step process.
+  <a href="{{ links.pagination }}" class="link-light">Pagination</a> when a user needs to navigate a range of pages that are not part of a multi-step process.
 It provides controls to select the next or previous page.
 </article>